 Diving deeper into how connecting with others aids in our overall lives, our next guest is known for her mass influence.
 Teresa de Grosbois explains what exactly is mass influence and how “influence” can be such a powerful thing.
 Teresa says, “Research is now showing that when you can be a positive influence in your family, in your community, and the world at large, it’s not only important to your happiness but your overall health and your longevity.”
 We discuss how empowering people through her influence was the key to her success at EBC, the Evolutionary Business Council.
 And she shares how generosity and reciprocity play a role in building relationships.

 how the influence of others can make you happier and more successful

 Lisa Mininni, Terry Wildermann, and Scott Schilling are members of the EBC.
 Lisa shares how researchers found when we work in alignment with how our brains are naturally wired, we’re more engaged, happier and more connected with our communities.
 Terry shares how the EBC is a socially conscious community that truly supports each other.
 Scott shares how important it is to develop a tribe when creating a business.

-Michael Fisherman: bringing leaders in the healthcare community together
+Michael Fishman: bringing leaders in the healthcare community together

 Robyn Gilleran: can motivation from your online community can be as beneficial as face to face

 Making positive connections in-person is important, but we also need to acknowledge how the entire world is available to you online.
 Robyn Gilleran discusses how technology allows us to connect with people in ways that stem beyond face to face interactions.
 She had immense success growing a business online and believes it can be very helpful not only for businesses but also for your overall health and successes as well.

 This episode strives to show the importance of being connected.
 It’s clear that human social interaction can help aid in loneliness.
 And having purposeful influences in your life as well as influencing others can lead to longlasting health and longevity.